markuspluna/OBXwhitepaper/Whitepaper.md

 Our forwards protocol operates almost the same way as our futures protocol.
 The main difference is that forwards do not settle daily.
 As a result, underlying values do not change.
 Therefore, we can use joint-preauthorized transactions in the exercise process instead of signing transactions with the repository.

 ##### Swaps
 We have an internal swaps protocol we plan to implement in the future.
+It is a modified version of our futures protocol.

 ### Security:

 We use a variety of Stellar's features to ensure that our derivatives and margin accounts are secure.

+- *Turing Signing Servers*
+Turning signing servers are a network of servers where applications can upload smart contracts and the server will assign a secret key to the contract.
+The application can then send transaction envelopes to the servers and the servers will sign the envelopes as long as they match the contract specifications.
+TSS provides OptionBlox with a method of adding complex business logic to transactions without requiring our organization to have any sort of control over the accounts involved in the transactions.
+This further decentralizes our system while maintaining high efficiency.

-- *Locking Accounts and Preauthorizing Transactions*
+- *Locking Accounts*
-In most of our protocols, we have accounts preauthorize transactions then lock themselves.
-This ensures that the only transactions they can post in the future are the preauthorized ones.
+In most of our protocols, we have accounts add TSS contracts as servers then lock themselves.
+This ensures that the only transactions they can post in the future are ones approved by the contracts.
 We use this to lock funds in holding accounts until contract exercise.
 [More info](https://www.stellar.org/developers/guides/concepts/multi-sig.html)

-  - *Joint Preauthorized Transactions*
-Joint-preauthorized transactions allow us to preauthorize transaction envelopes involving multiple source accounts.
-This prevents situations where preauthorized transactions for one holding account fail while the other account's preauthorized transactions succeed.

 - *Timebound Transactions*
-In all of our protocols, we use timebound transactions in the exercise process to ensure certain transactions cannot be submitted early.
+In all of our protocols, we use timebound transactions in the closing process to ensure certain transactions cannot be submitted early.
 Submitting some transactions early would disrupt the exercise process.
 [More Info](https://www.stellar.org/developers/guides/concepts/multi-sig.html)

 - *Stellar Consensus Protocol*
 Stellar's consensus protocol rejects transactions when they do not align with the correct ledger state.
 For example, a user could not fill a sell offer if their account lacked the necessary funds.
 [More Info](https://www.stellar.org/developers/guides/concepts/scp.html)

+- *Account Flags*
-- *Authorization Required Flag*
+  - **Authorization Required Flag**
-We have the option of adding an authorization required flag to our issuing accounts.
-This ensures that the only accounts which can hold our custom assets are accounts that we approve.
+  We use the authorization required flag for some of the custom derivative tokens we issue.
+This ensures that only users that should be allowed to hold certain assets can hold the assets.
+  - **Authorization Revokable Flag**
+  We use authroization revokable flags in combination with authorization required flags to allow us to permit accounts to hold custom assets only during certain transactions.
+For example, this is how we ensure that option buyers are only permitted to hold the LOCK token during the exercise transaction.

 - *SEP-0007 Integration*
 We do not want to serve as custodian for users keys due to the risks this entails.
 Instead we will use Stellar's SEP-0007 protocol to send transaction envelopes to users who can then add their signature in a trusted application or exchange.